yalmip/yalmip.github.io/yalmip/tutorials/integerprogramming.md

 ````

-!!
-Mixed integer conic programming
+### Mixed integer conic programming

 The global integer solver can be applied to any kind of conic program that can be defined within the YALMIP framework, and defining integer programs is as simple as defining standard problems.
-In addition to the external supported mixed integer solvers, YALMIP comes with an internal branch-and-bound solver, called [[Solvers.BNB | bnb]], to be used together with any continuous solver.
+In addition to the external supported mixed integer solvers, YALMIP comes with an internal branch-and-bound solver, called [BNB], to be used together with any continuous solver.
 Hence, it is possible to solve mixed integer linear/quadratic/second order cone/semidefinite/geometric programs in YALMIP.
 Note that the internal branch-and-bound algorithm is rudimentary and useful only for small problems.

-As an example, let us return to the [[Tutorials.LinearAndQuadraticProgramming | linear regression problem]].
+As an example, let us return to the [linear regression problem](/yalmip/tutorials/linearprogramming).
 Solving the same problems, but looking for integer solutions can be done by changing one line of code

 ````matlab
 x = [1 2 3 4 5 6]';
 t = (0:0.02:2*pi)';